czbiohub/bam2fasta/paper/paper.md

 `bam2fasta` can read `.bam` files of any size, and convert to FASTA format quickly.
 It is fills the gap to quickly process single-cell RNA-seq `.bam` files, which have unique needs, such as filtering per cell barcode.
 This method primarily gives us time and memory performance improvement.
-It reduces time from days or just process running out of memory to hours which is concluded from testing on 6-12 GB `.bam` files.
+It reduces time from days or just process running out of memory to hours which is concluded from testing on 6-12 GB `.bam` dropseq files.
 `bam2fasta` takes advantage of sharding which is analogous to tiled rendering in images to save memory and `multiprocessing` and string manipulations to save time.
 Depending on the size of `.bam` file and available cores of the compute environment, the time and memory can can be further reduced.